 This project documents this tradition through crowdsourcing and field recording.
 We host public collection events in international locations in which we film participants reciting janks from memory and gather contextual information in an attempt to trace origins.
 Collected material is organized by geographic location and keyword tags, grouping janks by subject matter.

-In addition to our online archive, we present the collection through public events and exhibitions, and installations, publications, and special projects.
+In addition to our online archive, we present the collection through public events & exhibitions, installations & publications, and a podcast!
 We also keep a blog of our ongoing research into traditions of insult humor throughout the world.